-Lahoucine is a hiking guide and is taking a course on Traditional Chinese Medicine.
+Lahoucine is taking a course on Traditional Chinese Medicine.
 Idir attends the Rudolf Steiner School in Marrakech.

 lives in a suburb of Antanarivo.

 Her sister is a midwife and gives an insight into her profession.